-SEEK/CAT and TRACK (Rewind and Fast Forward) buttons:
+Seeking (Rewind and Fast Forward) button:

-Press and hold the SEEK/CAT ◄< (rewind) button or the TRACK ▶► (fast forward) button while a compact disc is playing; the compact disc will play while rewinding or fast forwarding.
+Press and hold the I side of the seeking button or the ►► side of the seeking button while a compact disc is playing; the compact disc will play while rewinding or fast forwarding.
 When the button is released, the compact disc will return to normal play speed.